1.Telephone & Mobile Phones

 In Thailand, you can try to negotiate for nearly everything that isn't a fixed price - saving a little here and there adds up at the end of a long trip!

-If you know you will be staying in one place at least four or five days, try negotiating a discount on your room total then pay up front.
-Tipping isn't really necessary but it is OK to let drivers keep the change, etc. Don't rely on the signs for money changers to find out the current exchange rate.
+If you know you will be staying in one place for at least four or five days, try negotiating a discount on your room total then pay up front.
+Tipping isn't really necessary, but it is OK to let drivers keep the change, etc. Don't rely on the signs for money changers to find out the current exchange rate.

 5. Credit Cards